Commonwealth and state water ministers meeting in Brisbane have agreed there are real risks in delivering water in the southern Murray Darling Basin.

 "We need to work with communities on where we flood, where we don't flood, and take those communities with us, in developing these projects."

-Ms Neville said ministers had acknowledged the independent panel's report.
+Ms Neville said the water ministers had acknowledged the independent panel's report.

 "We have asked officials from each of the states to come back and reflect on how we deal with those challenges on those projects, allowing us potentially additional time to deliver those, and make sure we take those communities with us," she said.